Cheryl-Lau/astero/README.md

 ---- For GYRE directories ----

-Edit inlist_astero for model controls.
+Edit inlist_astero for model controls, then run the command ./rn

+Take the model in LOGS dir you want to use for computing freqs, and enter it into GYRE inputs.
-Use input file gyre.in for pulsation controls, then run the command ./rn, and then $GYRE_DIR/bin/gyre ./gyre.in
+Use input file gyre.in for pulsation controls, and then run the command $GYRE_DIR/bin/gyre ./gyre.in

 Alternatively, use the grid scanning tool run_gyre by running the command ./run_gyre

 ---- For ADIPLS directories ----

-Edit inlist_astero for model controls
+Edit inlist_astero for model controls.
 Use input file inlist_pulse_controls for pulsation controls, then run the command ./rn